 - Conditions in mines and mining communities

 The collection holds current mining journals and journals from the nineteenth century as well as rare books dating from the 1700s, these include De Re Metallica which is not only the Library's oldest book but also the oldest artefact on site at the National Coal Mining Museum for England.

-Please note, our library opening times are changing in 2020
+Please note, our library opening times have changed for 2020

 Library Opening Times for visitors (2020):